COVID-19 cases climb after White House media dinner - NewsBreak

 But the string of reported cases does emphasize the point that even as the country seeks to move on from the virus, large indoor gatherings do carry some risk.

 The cases have also played into an ongoing debate, with some arguing that the current era of COVID-19 allows vaccinated and boosted people to decide to attend large gatherings even if it means a small risk, while others are more cautious, pointing to the downstream effects on other people of increased transmission.How popular is your name?
-Click here to find out.
+Top baby names for 2021

 Reactions among attendees testing positive also varied.